 The Interagency Committee on Human Nutrition Research (ICHNR) aims to increase the overall effectiveness and productivity of federally supported or conducted human nutrition research.
 Established in 1983 and reassembled in 2013, the ICHNR is charged with improving planning, coordination, and communication among federal agencies engaged in nutrition research and facilitating the development and updating of plans for federal research programs to meet current and future domestic and international needs for nutrition.
-ICHNR includes representatives from HHS, DoD, EPA, USAID, USDA, the U.S. Department of Commerce, Federal Trade Commission, National Aeronautics and Space Administration, National Science Foundation, Veterans Health Administration, and the White House Office of Science and Technology Policy.
-In addition to its interagency coordination and communication roles, ICHNR strives to increase the effectiveness and productivity of federal agencies that are engaged in nutrition research by supporting activities to inform researchers and policy staff on ongoing federally supported or conducted human nutrition research, nutrition monitoring, and nutrition program activities.
+ICHNR includes representatives from HHS, DoD, EPA, USAID, USDA, the U.S. Department of Commerce, Federal Trade Commission, National Aeronautics and Space Administration, National Science Foundation, Veterans Health Administration, and the White House Office of Science and inform researchers and policy staff on ongoing federally supported or conducted human nutrition research, nutrition monitoring, and nutrition program activities.